mozolin/matter-thread/apps/light-h2/README.md

-# Light
+# ESP32-H2 Light

-This example creates a Color Temperature Light device using the ESP Matter data model.
+This example creates a Color Temperature Light device using the ESP32-H2 DevBoard
+Matter data model.
 Extra options:
 - set GPIO values for OUTPUT and BUTTON in h-file